Laws for farm animals - BC SPCA

 The PCA Act also says that a person can’t be convicted of causing distress if the distress is caused by “reasonable and generally accepted practices of animal management.”

 In other words, causing distress to an animal is legal if the person is using “generally accepted practices of animal management.”
-NFACC’s Codes of Practice describe these generally accepted practices as they relate to farm animal production, so updating the Codes is an important step in raising the bar for farm animal welfare.
+NFACC’s Codes of Practice describe these generally accepted practices as they relate to farmed animal production, so updating the Codes is an important step in raising the bar for farmed animal welfare.

 Meat Inspection Regulation

 Provincial legislation in B.C. around animal slaughter can be found in the Meat Inspection Regulation.
-Relating to animal welfare, this regulation ensures that animals are humanely handled and slaughtered.
+This law applies in provincially regulated slaughterhouses and on-farm slaughter.

 The BC SPCA is pleased that improvements we advocated for have been made to the provincial meat inspection process that will better protect animal welfare.
-A key improvement is the increased frequency of inspections of slaughter establishments, and monitoring of animal welfare at slaughter for all establishments.
+A key improvement is the increased frequency of inspections of slaughter establishments and monitoring of animal welfare at slaughter.

 Two dairy cows outside on pasture

-Animal protection at the municipal level is governed by British Columbia’s Community Charter, and Part 3 Division 6 – Animal Control relates specifically to animals.
-A municipality has the authority to provide any service that the council considers necessary or desirable, including the authority to regulate, prohibit, and impose requirements in relation to animals.
-This is quite broad and allows for significant discretion in regard to animals.
-As long as there is a “municipal purpose” a municipality is justified in passing bylaws related to animals.
+British Columbia’s Community Charter governs animal protection at the municipal level, and Part 3 Division 6 – Animal Control relates to animals.
+A municipality has the authority to provide any service that the council considers necessary or desirable, including the power to regulate, prohibit, and impose requirements about animals.
+This is quite broad and allows for significant discretion regarding animals.
+As long as there is a “municipal purpose,” a municipality is justified in passing bylaws related to animals.

 It is important to address animal welfare at the municipal level for many reasons: